legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

  # Several lockups(freezes with no error mesgs) have occured with this current build.

  *Try testing it with different video drivers and different QEMU versions.
+I think I can downgrade to another GPU(or none) driver in UTM.

+*Try testing it with different video drivers and different QEMU versions. *I have tried all the down to QEMU 2.10 ARM/ and still works, not sure which is most stable yet.

 See for yourself!
 Ready set go?
 <hr>